VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 Sure, tools like [Waifu-2x](https://github.com/nagadomi/waifu2x) help with the first problem, but using AI-up scaling to fix the loss of data isn't ideal.
 For actual bit rot, tools exist to detect bit errors in most formats and you could always use a better file system that does check summing, but both of these require more technical skill than most people have.

 While not exactly related, data accumulation and near-duplication (think having two pictures with one having just a 2px cropped off the top) is a big problem.
-Trying to sort though a mounting of images, text, or audio files can be nearly impossible if put off for too long, making good digital hygiene a must despite the fact that nobody ever tells anybody how to have good digital hygiene in the first place.
+Trying to sort though a mounting of images, text, or audio files can be nearly impossible if put off for too long, making good digital hygiene a must despite the fact that nobody ever tells anybody how to have good digital hygiene in the first place. {{< smalltext >}}(don't ask me!){{< /smalltext >}}

 AI tools to tag and identify images and audio help, but those tools are still limited and often only work well on uncompressed data, so no .jpgs or .mp3s for you.
+Plus, a lot of them upload your data to get processed (privacy concerns) or just don't work on some data (good look tagging all the pictures in your *homework* folder)

-With all of this combined keeping your files in order, not corrupted, and not having duplicates becomes a growing issue.
+With all of this combined, keeping your files in order, not corrupted, and not having duplicates becomes a growing issue.

 ### Storage Hardware and File systems suck.